gridgo/gridgo-docs/advanced/format/index.rst

 1. convert to byte[] using ``BElement.toBytes()`` then append that bytes to output stream.
 2. write directly to output stream using ``BElement.writeBytes(outputStream)``.

-The second way is highly recommended because it save 1 times mem-copying and will make your code faster.
+The second way is highly recommended because it save one mem-copying and will make your code faster.